StalePixels/D3/README.md

 .LESS - Less is not more.
 A plain text pager with extra features, a compliment, not replacement, for MORE  - thanks Marco.

+.NXIPOP - NXI Priority Override Picker.
+Overlay a second L2 image on a first, using pixel priorities.

 Notable Changes
 -
 * V 0.1.0         First stable public, with INI